AID Search FAQ’s

 What is the AID Search?

 The AID Search Tool offers an alternative to the 60 million hits families receive from a Google Search for ‘Autism Treatment’.
-Users can do a key-word search of evidence-informed information resources, sourced primarily from websites internationally, providing the autism community with a curated source of high quality information resources.
-The over 1,400 information records in the AID Search currently have been carefully screened to provide families with links useful to parenting a child with ASD, saving stressed families valuable time and money, protecting novice families from inflated and sometimes dangerous treatments, while building their confidence in how to assess efficacy claims.
+Users can do a keyword search of evidence-informed information resources, sourced primarily from websites internationally, providing the autism community with a curated source of high-quality information resources.
+The over 1,400 information records in the AID Search have been carefully screened to provide families with links useful to parenting a child with ASD, saving stressed families valuable time and money, protecting novice families from inflated and sometimes dangerous treatments, while building their confidence in how to assess efficacy claims.

 What Types of Topics are Covered by the AID?